A Dakota Fire Pit is simply a method of building a fire that utilizes a number of advantages over other types of fires.

-Dig a hole about a foot in diameter and a foot deep.
-It is helpful to enlarge the bottom of the hole by several inches to accommodate larger/longer pieces of firewood.
+It’s helpful to enlarge the bottom of the pit by several inches to accommodate longer pieces of firewood than the surface hole diameter.
 This will be the chamber of the fire pit.

-The diameter of the airflow hole should be about half-a-foot and will angle down towards and into the bottom of the main fire chamber.
+The diameter of the airflow hole should be about six inches and will angle down towards and into the bottom of the main fire chamber.

 The fire creates a suction which is drawn into the airflow tunnel, resulting in a much hotter and efficient burning fire.

-The fire burns very hot.
+– The fire burns very hot.

-Less firewood is needed than conventional fire methods.
+– Less firewood is needed than conventional fire methods.

-Food or water will cook faster.
+– Food or water will cook / boil faster.

-The efficiency of the burn creates less smoke, which means less visibility.
+– The efficiency of the burn creates less smoke, which means less visibility.

-This method is particularly useful and manageable if it is very windy compared to other methods.
+– This method is particularly useful and manageable if it is very windy compared to other methods.

-The fire burns below the surface of the ground which shields the flame from being seen, especially at night.
+– The fire burns below the surface of the ground which shields the flame from being seen, especially at night.